EvolBioInf/andi/README.md

 # Links and Additional Resources

 The release of this software is accompanied by a paper from [Haubold et al.](http://bioinformatics.oxfordjournals.org/content/31/8/1169).
 It explains the used *anchor distance* strategy in great detail.
 The `maf2phy.awk` script used in the validation process is located under `scripts`.
 Simulations were done using our own [simK](http://guanine.evolbio.mpg.de/bioBox/) tool.
+For a demo visualising the internals of andi visit our [GitHub pages](http://evolbioinf.github.io/andi/).

 ## Data Sets